almushel/raylib-template/README.md

 # Raylib Template

-A minimalist CMake project that builds and links a local [raylib](https://github.com/raysan5/raylib) library and a simple program that opens a window and clears it to gray.
+A minimalist [CMake](https://cmake.org/) project that builds and links a local [raylib](https://github.com/raysan5/raylib) source folder and a simple program that opens a window and clears it to gray.

-It assumes there is a raylib folder at the same level as the project folder.
-Either clone the repository or unzip a release.
-Update the path `RAYLIB_DIR` in `src/CMakeLists` to point to it.
+It assumes there is a `raylib` folder at the same level as the project folder.
+Either clone the repository or unzip a release and update the value of `RAYLIB_DIR` in `src/CMakeLists` to point to it.

 ## Build and run